CatalinCaldararu/CatalinCaldararu/README.md

-Hello world, I have a Bachelor in Economic Informatics and I am enrolled in a Master Degree where I study about Informatic Systems for Management.
+Hello world, I have a Bachelor in Economic Informatics and I am enrolled in a Master where I study about Informatic Systems for Management.
 I am passionate about Software Development and Project Management practices and methodologies.

 <!--
 **CatalinCaldararu/CatalinCaldararu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.